omer-priel/omer-priel/README.md

   I'm Back-End, and still contribute to it (I don't have much time  lately). \
   Because, it's a tool I like to use in most of the time.

-- 🔭 I’m currently working as final projects for the last year in the University
+- 🔭 I’m currently working on final projects for the last year in the University

 - 📫 Reach me by email **omer.priel2@gmail.com**